-This is on top of a £400 million spend that will see 2800 new homes built up to March 2022 - including over 2300 new affordable homes.
+This will see a total £400m spend at Great Places which will result in 2800 new homes being built up to March 2022 - including over 2300 new affordable homes.

 Matthew Harrison, Chief Executive of Great Places, said: “It is fantastic news for the business and for the housing sector in general.
 Providing affordable housing for people in need is a serious challenge and one that we are committed to.
 We recently launched our corporate plan, where we set out our ambitions for next 10 years.
 One of those ambitions is to build 8,000 new homes over the next decade and this landmark partnership with Homes England will go some way to help us achieve that target.”

 Secretary of State for Communities the Rt Hon James Brokenshire MP said: